davidpots/playsongnotes/_lessons/53 [Kinks] Strangers.md

 {% include pdf-module.html slug = page.slug pdf_numpages = page.pdf_numpages pdf_version = page.pdf_version has_patreon_url = page.patreon_lesson_url patreon_url = page.patreon_lesson_url free_pdf_available = page.free_pdf_available free_pdf_url = page.free_pdf_url song_name = page.song_title %}

+## Editor's notes

+In this lesson, I show you how to play the song "Strangers" by The Kinks.
+I'll show you the chords, progressions, and strumming patterns used throughout the song.
+Tabs and lyrics are included.
+I do hope you enjoy this and find it helpful.

 ## Chord progressions